pankajsen29/VaxiNationMicroservices/README.md

 **Domain layer Project Name**: VaccineInfo.Core

 This is a Class Library project.
 This is basically the core domain layer which implements the business logic for the API layer to consume for managing various types of vaccine information.
-It doesn’t have any dependencies to any other layer of the of API service.
+It also defines the interfaces for the infrastructure layer to implement.
+And this way it ensures other layers (Clean Architecture) to be dependent on it rather than it itself having dependencies to any other layers.

 **Database layer Project Name**: VaccineInfo.Infrastructure